No. 45: Tyler Skaggs

 Woodland Hills, Santa Monica, Anaheim

-The jerseys became a stack of 45s, and the Angel Stadium pitcher’s mound turned into an enormous turntable.
-The sound of silence was painful.
+The jerseys became a stack of 45s.
+The Angel Stadium pitcher’s mound turned into an enormous turntable.

-This was a place Skaggs started every time it was his turn in the rotation for the last five seasons.
+This was a place Skaggs started every time it was his turn in the rotation for the previous five seasons.
 A place where, a few hours earlier, his mother, wearing her own Skaggs 45 jersey, threw a perfect strike in a first-pitch ceremony amidst tears.

-The fact that on this night, Angels pitchers Taylor Cole and Felix Pena had just completed an improbable no-hit performance, and Mike Trout drove in six runs with a homer and two doubles, only amplified the emotions.
-A time to celebrate tapped into deeper emotional pain.
+The fact that on this night, Angels pitchers Taylor Cole and Felix Pena combined on an improbable no-hit performance against the Mainers, and close Skaggs friend Mike Trout drove in six runs with a homer and two doubles, only amplified the emotions.

-A game scheduled for July 1 in Arlington, Tex., had been postponed.
+The game scheduled for July 1 in Arlington, Tex., had been postponed.
 Earlier that afternoon, Skaggs was found dead in his hotel room.
-It was determined that it was the result of a reliance on opioids to attack the pain that had been ongoing from an injury recovery.
-Consuming a mix of alcohol, oxycodone and fentanyl ended his life just a few weeks before his 28th birthday.
+The cause was determined to be directly related to a reliance on opioids, attacking the pain that had been ongoing from an injury recovery but also becoming predictably addictive.

-It became a reminder about a bigger issue in society that had been taking down too many people far too early.
+The Angels had been through this kind of mourning process before related to the sudden tragic death of players — Lyman Bostock, Nick Adenhart, Donnie Moore, Mike Miley — yet there was nothing different about Skaggs’ passing.
+It was a reminder about a bigger issue in society that had been taking down too many people far too early.

 The background